 ‘It’s so important to be across the detail of what’s changed for your business,’ says Culley.
 ‘Making sure you are accountable to do that is a really important aspect of a workplace.’

 He recommends making a clear plan on how you engage with customers and staff as restrictions continue to relax over the next few months.
 And in this way, you will also ensure your very important reputation is protected and, where at all possible, grows positively.

-Safe Work Australia has the latest national guidelines.
+Safe Work Australia has the latest COVID-19 information for workplaces.

 The country went into lockdown very quickly and recovery will take time.
 Culley says navigating this ‘new normal’ takes resilience, determination and the ability to stay true to the vision of your business.